 One of the things that is so notable about this research is that it digs deeply into the mechanisms behind the link between religiosity and longevity.
 In doing so, it finds that seniors across the world who maintain religious observances that are important to them benefit from additional social support, stress relief, and other positive health behaviors.

 It is Crucial that Seniors Remain Socially Connected

 It is no secret that many elderly and vulnerable people lose some of their mobility.
 Even a partial loss in physical mobility can make it more difficult for a person to live the exact same lifestyle that they used to live.
 Among other things, this can result in seniors becoming socially isolated.
 Social isolation has the potential to cause very serious physical, psychological, and emotional harm.

 Helping an elderly loved one stay in touch with their religious traditions is one of the best ways to help them remain socially connected to their broader community.
 How exactly you can do this will vary widely depending on the specific situation.
 Though, small details can make a very big difference.
 For example, helping an elderly parent get a ride to religious services each week can make an enormous impact on their quality of life.
 Many other small things can make a big difference as well, including helping your loved one decorate their home or apartment for an important holiday.

 Home Healthcare Services to Help Seniors Observe Their Faith

-At United Energy Workers Healthcare, we are proud to offer the best home healthcare services at no cost to beneficiaries of the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) and the Radiation Exposure Compensation Act (RECA).
+At United Energy Workers Healthcare and Four Corners Health Care, we are proud to offer the best home healthcare services at no cost to beneficiaries of the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) and the Radiation Exposure Compensation Act (RECA).
 If you or your elderly one is considering filing an EEOICPA claim or a RECA claim, we can help.
 To get immediate assistance, please do not hesitate to contact our team today.